Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Survey results

-Comparing within each group, group math-vis scored higher than itself on the Z gate question with \acrshort{cn} with 0.8 to 0.6, and scored worse with \acrshort{cn} than without \acrshort{cn} on the X gate, H gate, entanglement, and CNOT gate questions with 0.85$\pm$0.09 to 0.6$\pm$0.14.
-When solving questions correctly, group math-vis took longer on the X gate, H gate, measurement probability, and CNOT gate questions when presented with \acrshort{cn}, with 138$\pm$71 to 84$\pm$39 seconds, while taking a shorter amount of time on the Z gate, separability, entanglement, and gtg questions with 101$\pm$27 to 64$\pm$9 seconds.
+Comparing within each group, group math-vis scored worse with \ac{cn} than without \ac{cn} on the X gate, H gate, entanglement, and CNOT gate questions with $0.85 \pm 0.09$ to $0.6 \pm 0.14$.
+When solving questions correctly, group math-vis took longer on the X gate, H gate, Measurement Prob., and CNOT gate questions when presented with \ac{cn}, with $102 \pm 38$ to $65 \pm 22$ seconds, while taking a shorter amount of time on the separability, entanglement, and Guess-the-Gates questions with $120 \pm 23$ to $65 \pm 9$ seconds.

-When presented with \acrshort{cn}, group vis-math scored higher than when not presented with a visualization on the Z gate, measurement probability, separability, entanglement, and gtg questions with, on average, with 0.76$\pm$0.2 to 0.52$\pm$0.16.
-The group scored higher when solving questions without \acrshort{cn} on the X gate and H gate questions with 0.5$\pm$0.1 to 0.3$\pm$0.1.
-They took longer with \acrshort{cn} when solving the Z gate, measurement probability, separability, entanglement, and CNOT gate questions correctly, with an average of 142$\pm$68 to 60$\pm$14 seconds, and took less time on the X gate, H gate, and gtg questions when presented with \acrshort{cn}, with 134$\pm$8 to 112$\pm$22 seconds.
+When presented with \ac{cn}, group vis-math scored higher than when not presented with a visualization on the Measurement Prob., separability, entanglement, and Guess-the-Gates questions with, on average, with $0.8 \pm 0.2$ to $0.55 \pm 0.17$.
+The group scored higher when solving questions without \ac{cn} on the X gate and H gate questions with $0.5 \pm 0.1$ to $0.3 \pm 0.1$.
+They took longer with \ac{cn} when solving the Measurement Prob., separability, entanglement, and CNOT gate questions correctly, with an average of $155 \pm 70$ to $65 \pm 11$ seconds, and took less time on the X gate, H gate, and Guess-the-Gates questions when presented with \ac{cn}, with $134 \pm 8$ to $112 \pm 22$ seconds.